LeHoangLong/sig_graph/README.md

 In addition to products, activites can also be traced, and measurements from sensors can be attached to a product / process to certify the process meets the required standard.

+### Potential shortcomings
+The quantity conservation guarantee can only help against fraud until the last participant of the supply chain.
+This is because the last participant can reuse the same digital twin for multiple products.
+Thus, the consumer must all perform the task of transferring the digital twin to their ownership.
+However, it is unreasonable to expect the average consumer to consistently do this for every product they buy.
+Thus, the consumer still need to trust their retailer, at least for fast moving goods.
+For B2B or low-volume, high cost products, it could still be expected that every participants including the end consumer will still perform the asset transfer task.

+### Drawbacks
+Since data is stored on multiple nodes, this exposes more vector of attack and data could potentially leak.
+Thus, for public partitions, it is best not to store sensitive data, and for each assets / measurement / process, a new public key should be used so that even in the case of a leak, the adversary cannot link back the data to the participant's identity.

+## References
 [1] M. van Hilten, G. Ongena and P. Ravesteijn (2020) "Blockchain for Organic Food Traceability: Case Studies on Drivers and Challenges" Front.
 Blockchain [Online] 3:567175.
 Available https://www.frontiersin.org/articles/10.3389/fbloc.2020.567175/full

 [2]  M. M. Aung, and  Y. S. Chang (2014) "Traceability in a food supply chain: safety and quality perspectives" Food Control [Online] vol. 39, pp. 172–184. doi: 10.1016/j.foodcont.2013.11.007